The Liar's Knot: Plot

-After the death of Leato Traementis, Ren is officially adopted into the Traemintis family under the name Renata Viraudax.
+After the death of Leato Traementis, Ren is officially adopted into the Traementis family under the name Renata Viraudax.
 Although she grows closer to Donaia and Giuna, the burden of her deception weighs heavily on her.
 To escape the confines of Renata’s role, she adopts a Vraszenian persona named Arenza Lenskaya.
 In this guise she becomes entangled with Grey Serrado, unaware at first that he is the Rook.
 Their relationship deepens, even as Ren risks exposure.

 Ren’s alliance with Derossi Vargo grows strained after she discovers he had once betrayed her to Mettore Indestor.
 In her guise as Renata, she accepts an invitation from the astrologer Tanaquis Fienola to join the numinatrin mystery cult of the Illius Praeteri.
 Vargo also investigates this secret society.
 To conceal her actions, Ren creates another identity, the Black Rose.
 As the Rose, she works alongside Vargo while secretly distrusting him.

 The Black Rose eventually becomes a tool for larger politics.
 The leaders of the Vraszenian clans recruit her to oppose the radical Stadmen Anduske faction.
 With Vargo’s help, Ren captures a key target, Dmastos Očelen.
 Vargo’s attempt to aid the ousted Anduske leader Koszar Andrejek goes wrong, leading to Andrejek’s imprisonment.
 A Praeteri ritual forces Renata to denounce Vargo publicly.
 Despite this, she (in her guise as the Black Rose) is forced to join forces with both Vargo and the Rook to break Andrejek out of prison.